 But when it got really interesting is when Ferdinand Hayden took both a painter (Thomas Moran) and a photographer (William Henry Jackson) with him on one of his excursions to the West.
 Moran could paint the scenes vividly and colorful, and Jackson took photographs as documentation, but above all, provided proof that the images Moran painted actually existed.

-The photographs proofed the accuracy of the landscape.
+The photographs proved the accuracy of the landscape.
 The paintings provided the colorful emotive persuasion to the black and white images.
 They complemented each other as well as justifying each others authenticity.

 Mammoth Hot Springs by Thomas Moran